julius-retzer/dict/README.md

+This was a homework for the interview proccess for eDocu in Bratislava, Slovakia.

 # Translation Service

 Translation service is application for handling databases of words and translations in various languages.
 It supports getting data from remote servers through configurable API or a local storage.